Nagendra1997/mesibo-documentation/mesibo-module.md

 ### Module initialisation
-The above module structure initialisation is performed by a callback function `mesibo_module_init_fn` the prototype for which can  be found in the file [module.h]().This function is automatically called by mesibo when module is constructed.
+The above module structure initialisation is performed by a callback function,the prototype for which can  be found in the file [module.h]().This function is automatically called by mesibo when module is constructed.
 The naming convention for this function is `mesibo_module_<module name>_init`

 The function takes two parameters:
 1. `mod` of type `mesibo_module_t*` - Pointer to mesibo module struct